 To monitor the real-time face identification in live videos, use the Events and Episodes tabs.
 Besides monitoring, both tabs allow you to access the history of identification events.
 This section is all about the Events.

-Tip: Take your security up a notch with Organize Events with Episodes.
+Tip: Take your security up a notch with episodes.

 Tip: Search for faces through the event database and dossier database on the Search tab.

 Tip: To perform the face identification in archived videos, see Face Identification in Offline Videos.